YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 ~~~

-The following CDDL example represents a reference to a key derived by `ARKG-P256ADD-ECDH`
+The following CDDL example represents a reference to a key derived by `ARKG-P256ADD-ECDH` [ARKG]
 and restricted for use with the ESP256 [fully-spec-algs] signature algorithm:

 ~~~cddl